mbuimbogo/Agriplus-Website/README.md

 - Licence
 - Author
 ### Description
-I am mbuimbogo currently gaining experience in creating a landing page of an Estate website https://github.com/mbuimbogo/Experience using html and css basics
+I am mbuimbogo currently gaining experience in creating a landing page of an eCommerce website https://github.com/mbuimbogo/Agriplus-WEbsite using html and css basics
 #### Features
-- The project features:
+ The project features:
 - Application of the basic html elements and the css selectors
 - Git committing and pushing on Github
 ##### Languages used
 - html which was used to build the structure of the pages.
 - css which was used to style the pages
 ###### Host of the project
-The project is hosted at https://mbuimbogo.github.io/Experience/
+The project is hosted at https://mbuimbogo.github.io/Agriplus-Website/

 ###### Licence
 Copyright (c) 2022 [mbuimbogo]